ejp-rd-vp/vp-api-specs/README.md

 ```
 The filter **SHOULD** be one of the terms from the [filters and permitted values table](#filters_table).
 Please note that not all resources will support all of the filters.
 In such cases the response should include a [warning message in the 'info' part](#info_response) indicating which requested filters are unsupported and these were not included in the query.

+## Catalogs endpoint
 > Method : POST

-[/catalogs] endpoint returns the metadata of RD resource.
+/catalogs endpoint returns the metadata of RD resource.
 Filters are provided as a part of the request body.
 An example request JSON is shown below.

 <h5 id="request_body"> Query Request Body: </h5>